-This Level 2 Public Services study programme is designed for students with mid-level GCSE grades (4-3) who did not achieve English and Maths at grade 4 or above.
+This BTEC Level 2 Public Services study programme is designed for students with mid-level GCSE grades (3-4) who did not achieve English or Maths at grade 4 or above.

-Your study pathway will focus on the achievement and development of maths and English skills while covering concepts of leadership and security within the Public Services.
-This programme has the option of a further year's study at this level to ensure the achievement of GCSE English or Maths.
+Your study pathway will focus on the achievement and development of maths or English skills while covering concepts of leadership, emergency service incidents and cyber security within the Public Services.
+This programme has the option of a further year's study at this level to ensure the achievement of GCSE English or Maths, but students should aim to progress to the Level 3 Extended Certificate in Public Services.

 Students will need to be focused on the completion of their skills programme in order to advance to higher level qualifications and to open up greater chances of employment.
 In both practical and theoretical settings, you will study what the Public Services can offer and where the employment growth markets are within the sector.